fishi0x01/vsh/README.md

 `vsh` is an interactive HashiCorp Vault shell which treats vault secret paths like directories.
 That way you can do recursive operations on the paths.
 Both, vault KV v1 and v2 are supported.
-Further, copying/moving secrets between both versions is supported.
+Further, copying/moving secrets between both KV versions is supported.

-vsh can also act as an executor in a non-interactive way (similar to `bash -c "<cmd>"`).
+`vsh` can also act as an executor in a non-interactive way (similar to `bash -c "<cmd>"`).

-Integration tests are running against vault `1.3.1`.
+Integration tests are running against vault `1.3.3`.

 ## Supported commands